bilgino/angularforddd/README.md

 View model checklist:

-- View model must contain an ID property
+- A view model must contain an ID property
-- View model should be immutable and its properties of type `readonly string`
+- A view model should be immutable and its properties of type `readonly string`
-- View model behaves like a Value Object, also called a Data Transfer Object
+- A view model behaves like a Value Object, also called a Data Transfer Object
-- View model might or might not have dependencies
+- A view model might or might not have dependencies
-- View model should be located in its own file, repository or UI container
+- A view model should be located in its own file, repository or UI container
-- View model naming convention ends with suffix -View e.g. UserProfileView, UserListView, UserDetailsView
+- A view model naming convention ends with suffix -View e.g. UserProfileView, UserListView, UserDetailsView

 **» Model declaration strategies**<br/>